jvirtanen/bit/README.md

 and an app password.
 You can create an app password by navigating to _Bitbucket settings_, _App passwords_ on the website.

+If your repository has multiple remotes pointing to Bitbucket, Bit assumes that the primary remote is called either `upstream`, `bitbucket`, or `origin`.

 List open pull requests:
 ```
 bit pr list